07717 220762

 CAP is very much a members’ organisation and is open to development in response to members’ initiatives.
 It has a very different atmosphere and way of going about things from the traditional training bodies.

 One benefit of membership is that CAP members are entitled to attend the triennial Congresses held by the International Association for Analytical Psychology, which was started with Jung’s personal approval in 1955.
-The next Congress (a hybrid event) will take place in Buenos Aires between 28th August 2022 and 2nd September 2022.
-See: https://iaap.org/conferences/xxii-international-congress-for-analytical-psychology/
+The next Congress (a hybrid event) will take place in Zurich between 24th and 29th August 2025.
+See: https://iaap.org/xxiii-international-congress-of-analytical-psychology/

 Who may join?

-We have around 125 members of whom 45 register via CAP with UKCP
+We have around 56 members of whom 25 are registered with UKCP

 Any existing member of UKCP who meets certain criteria may register via CAP provided they take some simple steps to obtain their UKCP registration through us.